 Without a doubt, my father's determination saved my life.

 He had quite a life.
-During World War Two my dad was a ship's radio operator in the Merchant Marines.
-Just a bit more dangerous than working radio on New Jersey 101.5.
+During World War II, my dad was a ship's radio operator in the Merchant Marines. ust a bit more dangerous than working radio on New Jersey 101.5.

 After the war, Mannie was quite the entrepreneur.

 He ran a photography business.
-It was his idea to have kids pose with Santa during the holidays at the Newark Bamberger's store.
+It was his idea to have kids pose with Santa during the holidays at the Newark Bamberger's stor

 A few years later, he established what eventually became a highly successful heating and air conditioning business based in New York City.
 During the early years, before he could afford an office, he ran the operation out of a telephone booth.

 Despite his crazy schedule, dad taught me life's values.
 Always strive to be the best you can be.
 And, always try to do the "Wright" thing.

-My father was way too young when I lost him 28 years ago.
+My father was way too young when I lost him more than 30 years ago.
 To this day I still miss him for his guidance, and most of all, for his love.

 I hope you have a nice story about your dad.
 If you do, please share it with us.